Slow Fermented Sourdough Bread

 The one who gives you their homemade sourdough bread gives you their heart too.

-I've been making sourdough bread for over four decades and it is one of my very favorite cultured foods to make.
+I've been making sourdough bread for almost 18 years and it is one of my very favorite cultured foods to make.
 I was twelve years old when I got interested in making my own bread due to a historical field trip that changed my life.
 When I pulled my successful loaf of bread from the oven at twelve years old it felt like a big deal, and I had done it all by myself.
 It was the beginning for me.
 I found joy in food and recipes and it planted a seed that changed my young life.
 From that day to this, I have learned much about making bread and found many years later how beneficial using sourdough cultures are to rise my bread.
 I make bread every week and look forward to it and so does my family.
 God forbid I don't have a fresh loaf around.
 I have on many occasions made a loaf and company has come over, and by day's end the loaf is gone.
 None of these foods I talk about are just food to me but rather stories and lessons that have been weaved into my life since I was young.

 Baking Traditions Have Changed